piotrek-k/PythonPlayground/README.md

 # PythonMLExperiments
-Some Jupyter Notebooks created by me, based on information and code from internet tutorials.
+Random Jupyter notebooks with experiments with Python and Machine Learning